paralax/ColossalOpera/easy/ZZ_pronouncing_hex.md

 	Kid: 'Cause it's binary?
 You know, binary's just ones and zeroes.
 	Bachman: Yeah, I know what binary is.
 Jesus Christ, I memorized the hexadecimal times tables when I was fourteen writing machine code.
 Okay?
 Ask me what nine times F is.
 It's fleventy-five.
 I don't need you to tell me what binary is.

 Not "eff five", fleventy. `0xF0` is now fleventy.
 Awesome.
 Above a full byte you add "bitey" to the name.
-The hexidecimal pronunciation rules:
+The hexadecimal pronunciation rules:

 HEX PLACE VALUE	| WORD
 ----------------|-----